CURRENT NEWS** - Updated 5/27

 State law mandates that all dogs over six months of age must be licensed in the town in which they reside and must wear the tag on a collar around their neck.
 All dog licenses are renewed in June to become effective July 1.
 All licenses renewed after July 1 are subject to a penalty of $1.00 per month.
 NOTE: During the COVID-19 pandemic, late fees will not be imposed until August 1, 2020.

 All dogs licensed in the State of Connecticut require a current rabies vaccination.
 The Town Clerk encourages everyone to license a NEW dog by U.S. mail or process RENEWALS for dogs that are currently registered utilizing our online renewal system.
-New licenses and renewals can also be done in person at the Town Clerk's Office.
+Walk-ins for dog licenses are not being accepted in Town Hall.
 Please see more detailed information and applicable links below regarding new licensing and renewals.

 NEW LICENSES (U.S. Mail)